 The State Government Department of Housing, philanthropic trusts and many, many people rallied around raising funds, providing legal and financial advice and then Haven became a legal entity.
 The Haven Foundation was born.

-And so the dream becomes a reality and the reward for hard work?
-Construction of the Haven Units South Yarra Project has commenced.
+And so the dream became a reality and the reward for hard work?
+Construction of the Haven Units South Yarra Project commenced.

 Written by Corey Hulls & Emily Mead - 2009